Menu Close

 • Helps you maintain a healthy weight

-• Improves circulation, reducing risk of stroke
+• Improves circulation, reduces risk of stroke

 • Lowers blood pressure